panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 `toRefs(props)` returns an object where each property is a ref to the corresponding prop.

 Now the destructuring `const { count } = toRefs(props)` is safe because `count` is a ref to the "count" prop.
-Now every time the "count" prop is changed, the ref `count` is going to have the new prop value.
+Now every time the "count" prop changes, the ref `count` reacts to the prop change.

 Having `count` as a ref, now inside the `computed()` you have to access the prop value using `count.value` (because `myRef.value` is how you access the value of a ref).